Terrace Construction Photos (PDF 14 MB)

 The ceiling of the rooms is made of bamboo tiles from a different company.

-Instead of buying some new carrels with electrical outlets for laptop computers and other devices, the library decided to update the old carrels by installing new outlets.
+Instead of buying new carrels with electrical outlets for laptop computers and other devices, we updated the old carrels by installing new outlets.

 The recycled content of the carpet was certified by Scientific Certification Systems.